carbon-language/carbon-lang/docs/design/generics/terminology.md

 conditions on the type argument.
 For example: `Array(T)` might implement `Comparable` if `T` itself implements `Comparable`, using lexicographical order.

-## Interface type parameters and associated types
+## Interface parameters and associated constants

-_Interface type parameters_ and _associated types_ are both ways of allowing the
+_Interface parameters_ and [associated constants](#associated-entity) are both
-types in function signatures in an interface to vary.
+ways of allowing the types in function signatures in an interface to vary.
 For example, different [stacks](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) will have different element types.
 That element type would be used as the parameter type of the `Push` function and the return type of the `Pop` function.
 As